weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 * Passage - 100 word chunks extracted from a Document.
 * Span - A snippet of words such as “Deep Learning” or “biological brain of most living organisms”.
 * Recurring Span - A piece of text (ignoring punctuation, etc) that appears in more than one Passage.

+## What’s New - Span-based Unsupervised Dense Retriever (SPIDER)

+Spider offers a way to automatically generate **Anchor**, **Positive** and **Negative** training data with **Recurring Span Retrieval**.
+One of the key elements of Spider is to identify the longest Recurring Spans that appear in two (or more) different places within the same Document.
+Then use that to later construct positive and negative training data.

 ### Exercise – Spider implementation